Kadinata/Udacity-CS253/README.md

 # README #
-* This is a repository for Udacity Web Development course project
+* This is a repository for Udacity Web Development course projects

 ### Author Details ###
 * _name_: Kevin Adinata